 Who is Peter Josling?

-AlliMax® is available in capsules, cremes, liquids, sprays and gels.
-Can be taken with or without food.
-No hot liquids or foods within an hour of taking.
+AlliMax® is available in capsules, cremes, liquids, sprays, and gels.
+It can be taken with or without food.

 What are the ingredients?

 Allimax® is not recommended for children under 3 years of age because they have not yet fully developed their immune system.
 For children between the age of 3 and 7 years, half the adult dose is suggested.
 Each Allimax® capsule can be easily pulled apart to offer reduced intake.
-For children over 7 years old the full adult dose is recommended.
-When increased doses are suggested then anyone over 7 years old can take an increased dose.
-Note that 8 drops of liquid is equivalent to 1 capsule.
+For children, over 7 years old the full adult dose is recommended.
+When increased doses are suggested than anyone over 7 years old can take an increased dose.
+Note that 8 drops of liquid are equivalent to 1 capsule.